-Admission to the M.S. in Healthcare Management program in the College of Business and Economics is a two-step process.
-Students must first be admitted to the University and then must satisfy the College's requirements for admission to graduate programs.
+Admission to the MS in Healthcare Management program in the College of Business & Economics (CBE) is a two-part process.
+Applicants must satisfy the University requirements for admission to Graduate Studies (see A below) and must satisfy the College's requirements for admission to this graduate program (see B below).

-For admission to the University, applicants must have:
+A) For admission to the University graduate studies, applicants must have:

-(You will need to create an account in order to fill out the application.)
+Submitted an official CSU Graduate Application to the University at the CSU Mentor website.
+(You will need to create an online account in order to fill out the application, pay the application fee, and follow all instructions.)

-A baccalaureate from an accredited institution, or equivalent academic preparation as determined by Admissions and University Outreach or another appropriate campus authority.
+A baccalaureate degree from an accredited U.S. institution, or equivalent academic preparation as determined by the Admissions and Recruitment office or another appropriate campus authority.

 Two official transcripts, which must include verification of the bachelor's degree.

-A grade point average (GPA) of at least 2.5 (4.0=A) in their latest 90 quarter (or 60 semester) units attempted and good standing at the last college attended.
+A grade point average (GPA) of at least 2.5 (4.0=A) as determined by the Admissions and Recruitment office and a good standing at the last college attended.
+(Note: MS HCM requires a minimum 2.75 GPA – see below.)

-A Test of English as a Foreign Language (TOEFL) score of at least 80 (internet based test), 213 (computer version) or 550 (paper version) for those applicants who earned a bachelor's degree to a school where English was not the principal language of instruction.
+A Test of English as a Foreign Language (TOEFL) score of at least 80 (Internet-based test), 213 (computer version) or 550 (paper version) for those applicants who earned a bachelor's degree from a school where English was not the principal language of instruction.

-In addition to University requirements for admission to Cal State L.A. for graduate study, the M.S.
-Healthcare Management program requires a 2.75 or better GPA.
-In addition, the program requires one or more years of work experience in healthcare, and two letters of recommendation.
+B) In addition to the University requirements for admission to Cal State LA for graduate study, the MS Healthcare Management program requires a 2.75 or better GPA and a program application sent by mail or email (see below).
+With this application, the program requires a cover letter, a copy of the transcripts, a resume documenting one or more years of healthcare work experience, statement of purpose and commitment, and two letters of recommendation (preferably from supervisors).
+GRE/GMAT results are not required for admission to MS HCM.

 California State University, Los Angeles